ImWuX/elysium-os/notes.md

 # Backlog
 Kernel:
+  - The ACPI rsdp has a set region for the ebda but its found at a variable location
   - Make sure that all drivers are mapping memory into HHDM just in-case
   - Claim bootloader reclaimable
   - Kernel logging system